Woman sitting at desk and shaking hands with interviewer

 Person performing an internet search on a laptop

-Top tips for getting your degree apprenticeship application shortlisted
+Top tips for getting your apprenticeship application shortlisted

-Where possible apply for more than one vacancy at a time to increase your chances of securing a degree apprenticeship.
+Where possible apply for more than one vacancy at a time to increase your chances of securing an apprenticeship.

 Always submit a new covering letter / supporting statement that addresses that job’s specification.
 It makes it easier for the recruiter to see if you are a good match for the job.